 - Natural areas must be managed as close to natural as possible (no interference wherever possible). - Public Open Spaces should be left as natural as possible.
-No exotic garden areas will be allowed. - All listed invasive alien vegetation must be removed in accordance with CARA legislation (The Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983)) as revised. - Protection of indigenous natural vegetation and fauna, especially with regards to Camel Thorn Trees is of great importance. (any pruning, cutting, removing etc of existing Camel Thorn Trees may require additional permits); - A landscaping plan should be developed that makes provision for tree planting and creation of green open spaces as part of the urban design plan; - A Management and Maintenance Plan and programme for the public open spaces should be developed and implemented.
+No exotic garden areas should be allowed. - All listed invasive alien vegetation must be removed in accordance with CARA legislation (The Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983)) as revised. - Protection of indigenous natural vegetation and fauna, - A landscaping plan should be developed that makes provision for tree planting and creation of green open spaces as part of the urban design plan; - A Management and Maintenance Plan and programme for the public open spaces should be developed and implemented.

-APPENDIX 1: DECLARATION OF UNDERSTAN IDING 211 2 212 12
+APPENDIX 1: DECLARATION OF UNDERSTANDING